Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness: The topology of the quotients

 \section{The topology of the quotients}

-In Sections~\ref{SEC:isometry_group} and \ref{SEC:free_actions} we have classified all connected Lie groups acting freely and isometrically on $(\sph^7\times \sph^7,q_\infty)$ and $(\sph^6\times \sph^7,q_t)$, up to equivalence.
-In this section we compute the cohomology ring and total Pontryagin classes of the corresponding quotient manifolds.
-The main result is that each one of them has the cohomology ring of some product of two compact rank one symmetric spaces but it is not even homotopy equivalent to such product.
+In Sections~\ref{SEC:isometry_group} and \ref{SEC:free_actions} we have classified all connected Lie groups acting freely and isometrically on $(\spin{7}/\su{3},q_t)$, $(\spin{8}/\mathsf{G}_2,q_t)$ and $(\spin{8}/\mathsf{G}_2,q_{\infty})$, up to equivalence.
+In this section we compute the (integral) cohomology ring and the Pontryagin classes of the corresponding quotient manifolds.
+Unless otherwise stated, the cohomology groups are always taken with integer coefficients.
+The main result is that each one of the quotient manifolds has the cohomology ring of some product of two compact rank one symmetric spaces but it is not even homotopy equivalent to such product.

 We emphasize that all (free) circle and $\su{2}$-actions considered in this section are exactly those from Theorems~\ref{thm:free} and \ref{thm:summary}, respectively.
 Let us begin with the cohomology rings.